Every U.S. President Who Survived An Assassination Attempt

 Herbert Hoover, 1928

 Well, before the month was out, someone did try to murder the new president-elect, but it didn't happen in California.
-Later in November, Hoover set off on a "goodwill tour" of Latin America, hoping to spread a message of peace to our southern neighbors.
+Later in November, Hoover set off on a goodwill tour of Latin America, hoping to spread a message of peace to our southern neighbors.
 But not everyone felt so peaceful.
-A man named Severino Di Giovanni and his allies felt the president-elect's visit was a perfect opportunity to get "revenge" on the United States.
+A man named Severino Di Giovanni and his allies felt the president-elect's visit was a perfect opportunity to get revenge on the United States.
 Once Di Giovanni deducted that Hoover was going to ride a train from Chile to Argentina, he arranged to have explosives planted on the railroad tracks.

 Franklin Delano Roosevelt, 1933

 President Franklin Roosevelt faced many unprecedented challenges.
 As if both the Great Depression and World War II weren't enough, he also suffered from polio that left him paralyzed from the waist down.
 Throughout all this, FDR's policies, courage, and stability have led to him often being celebrated as one of the most important U.S. presidents in history.
-But according to History, it all could have ended tragically on one day in 1933.
+But it all could have ended tragically on one day in 1933.

 Harry Truman, 1947 and 1950